-This year saw a continuation of the substantial changes begun in the 2017 and 2018 editions, with further refinements to the overall flow of the strategic discussions, as well as cover to cover revisions to the text itself: the 2019 RCB represents a significant prose overhaul with the aim of making the book more linear and easier to read.
+This year saw a continuation of the substantial changes begun in the 2017 and 2018 editions.
+There are further refinements to the overall flow of the strategic discussions, as well as cover to cover revisions to the text itself.
+The 2019 RCB represents a significant prose overhaul.
+The aim is to make the book more linear and easier to read.
 The end result is a volume that should feel both cleaner and more cohesive than prior editions!

-This was undoubtedly the most extensive set of revisions made to the Bible Trilogy this year, and we strongly encourage students to prep with the new 2019 RCB if possible.
+This was undoubtedly the most extensive set of revisions made to the Bible Trilogy this year.
+We strongly encourage students to prep with the new 2019 RCB if possible.

 The LSAT Logic Games Bible